clydebuilt1974/TryHackMe/Junior Penetration Tester/Network Security/NMAP Advanced Port Scans.md

 * If the “idle host” is busy, all the returned IP IDs would be useless.

 ## Getting More Details
-* You might consider adding --reason if you want Nmap to provide more details regarding its reasoning and conclusions.
+* Add `--reason` to provide more details regarding Nmap's reasoning and conclusions.
-* Consider the two scans below to the system; however, the latter adds --reason.
 ```
 sudo nmap -sS 10.10.252.27